mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 ![Encryption](../images/FPC-Encryption.png)

 Encrypted elements of the FPC architecture (over and above those in Fabric, such as TLS tunnels from Client to Peer) include:
-- The Arguments in the Invocation message
+- The Arguments in a proposal message
-- The results of execution in the endorsement messages returned to the Client
+- The results of execution in a proposal response message returned to the Client
 - All contents of memory in both the Chaincode Enclave(s) and the Ledger Enclave
-- All FPC transactions written to the Ledger (by default).
+- All FPC transaction read/writesets are written to the Ledger (by default).

 ## Requirements